ttaranov/atlaskit-mk-2/docs/guides/06-versioning.md

 #### Run `npm deprecate`

-The `npm deprecate` command deprecates a version of a package, but it can be run on a verison range.
+The `npm deprecate` command deprecates a version of a package, but it can be run on a version range.
 We should run this on the current version and any future versions and specify the same message that we put in the docs.

 #### Wait it out